espressif/pytest-embedded/README.md

         ```shell
         pytest \
-        --embedded-service serial \
+        --embedded-services serial \
         --count 2 \
         --app-path <master_bin>|<slave_bin> \
         ```

-        `--embedded-service serial` would apply to all DUTs
+        `--embedded-services serial` would apply to all DUTs

 4. The configuration could be vacant if this value is only useful for certain DUTs.